Interface recombination in Ga- and N-polar GaN/(Al,Ga)N quantum wells grown by molecular beam epitaxy: RESULTS and DISCUSSION

 \subsection{Morphological and structural characterization}

 Fig.~\ref{fig:AFM} shows representative AFM images from the Ga- and N-polar $10$~ML MQWs.
-Both samples feature a smooth surface with a root-mean-square (rms) roughness below $1.5$ nm.
-Hillocks with a density lower than $10^{7}$~cm$^{-2}$ are visible and attributed to mixed type dislocations \cite{Heying1999}, in agreement with the nominal density of threading dislocations present in the substrate.
+Both samples feature a smooth surface with a root-mean-square (rms) roughness below $1.5$\,nm.
+Hillocks related to mixed type dislocations \cite{Heying1999} are not visible here, in agreement with the nominal substrate density of threading dislocations ($\approx 5\times 10^{6}$~cm$^{-2}$).
 A step-flow growth mode is confirmed by the presence of clear atomic steps with a step height equal to $1$--$2$\,ML.
-Similar to Diez \etal{Diez2020}, a pronounced finger-like morphology is observed and indicates a moderate adatom diffusivity along and across step-edges during the growth \cite{Maroutian2001,Turski2019}.
+However, a pronounced meandering of the terrace edges is observed, resulting in few nanometer deep trenches, which causes the rms roughness value to exceed $1$\,nm.
+This finger-like morphology typically arises during the epitaxy of N-polar nitride layers in metal-rich conditions \cite{Cheze2013a,Cho2016,Turski2019,Diez2020} and also for the growth of Ga-polar GaN layers in specific conditions (\eg\ at $780$\degC{} with a large III/V ratio of $1.6$ \cite{Koblmuller2010}).
+The meanders form as a result of a large Ehrlich-Schwöbel barrier at the kinks of the step edges that makes adatom diffusion along step edges asymmetric and favors kink bunching \cite{Misbah2010}.